Month: November 2006

 Put it on your weekend list:

 Are you thinking about dance theater?
-FIVEFOUR is, and they’re puzzling it out with performances at Triskelion Arts this weekend.
-The evening, shared with Launch Movement Experiment, Anne Zuerner, and Ali Harmer, (who also performs with FIVEFOUR) is mostly a series of duets – often
+FIVEFOUR is, and theyre puzzling it out with performances at Triskelion Arts this weekend.
+The evening, shared with Launch Movement Experiment, Anne Zuerner, and Ali Harmer, (who also performs with FIVEFOUR) is mostly a series of duets often funny and poignant, with an uncanny knack for capturing the…

 Juliana F. May/MAYDANCE audition